 The NRSM program is part of the Graduate School, but is supported academically and administratively through the College of Food, Agricultural, and Natural Resource Sciences (CFANS).
-The bulk of the NRSM program is made up of faculty in the Departments of Forest Resources; Fisheries, Wildlife, & Conservation Biology; and Biosystems and Bioproducts Engineering.
-But there is faculty representation from many other departments, including Anthropology; Applied Economics; Curriculum & Instruction; Ecology, Evolution, & Behavior; Educational Policy & Administration; Entomology; Landscape Architecture; Plant Pathology; Sociology; Soil, Water, and Climate; Veterinary Biosciences; and the University of Minnesota Extension Service.
+The NRSM program is made up of faculty in many different departments, including Forest Resources; Entomology; Applied Economics; Biosystems and Bioproducts Engineering; Anthropology; Curriculum & Instruction; Ecology, Evolution, & Behavior; Educational Policy & Administration; Landscape Architecture; Plant Pathology; Sociology; Soil, Water, and Climate; Veterinary Biosciences; and the University of Minnesota Extension Service.

 The information in this handbook and other University catalogs, publications, or announcements is subject to change without notice.
 University offices can provide current information about possible changes.